kama34/prediction-of-the-number-of-orders/README.md

 * late_pickups (float) : Percentage of orders that were picked up late from the vendor (during inferencing this feature gets to be the maximum acceptable late pickups)
 * late_deliveries (float) : Percentage of orders that were delivered late to client (during inferencing this feature gets to be the maximum acceptable late deliveries)

+### Technologies and Tools
+- **Pandas**: Data manipulation and analysis.
+- **NumPy**: Mathematical operations on arrays.
+- **Matplotlib**: Data visualization.
+- **ydata_profiling**: Profiling the dataset to gain insights.
+- **Scikit-Learn**: Machine learning library for preprocessing and modeling.
+- **StandardScaler**: Scaling numerical features.
+- **PCA (Principal Component Analysis)**: Dimensionality reduction technique.
+- **Lasso Regression and LassoCV**: Feature selection and regularization.
+- **Linear Regression and Ridge Regression**: Regression models for prediction.
+- **Mean Absolute Error (MAE)**, **Root Mean Squared Error (RMSE)**, **R-squared (R2)**: Evaluation metrics.

+### Data Analysis
+Visualizations and statistical analysis provide insights into the dataset's structure and relationships between variables with use ydata_profiling.

+### Data Preparation
+The dataset is loaded and profiled, and necessary preprocessing steps are taken.
+This includes handling categorical features, transforming timestamps, and splitting the data into features and targets.

+### Feature Selection and Model Building
+Lasso and LassoCV models are employed for feature selection based on their coefficients.
+Selected features are used to train linear regression, Lasso, and Ridge regression models.
+Model performance is evaluated using MAE, RMSE, and R2.

+### Results Visualization
+PCA is applied for dimensionality reduction, and the results are visualized using scatter plots.
+This provides insights into the relationships between data points.

+### Machine Learning Models for Regression
+Linear Regression, Lasso, and Ridge regression models are trained and evaluated on the selected features.

+### Performance Evaluation
+Model performance is assessed using MAE, RMSE, and R2.
+Results indicate the accuracy and effectiveness of each model.

 ## Distribute

 - [Service Name](Page Link)